eclipse-aaspe/server/README.md

 * `blazor`: https://hub.docker.com/repository/docker/adminshellio/aasx-server-blazor-for-demo
 * `core`: https://hub.docker.com/repository/docker/adminshellio/aasx-server-core-for-demo
+* for ARM sytems (e.g. Raspberry PI) add "-arm32" or "-arm64" to the names above.

 For example, to pull the latest `core` variant of the server for the demonstration, invoke: